 FULLY AUTOMATIC DIAGNOSTIC MODEL OF CORONARY ARTERY LESIONS USING OPTICAL COHERENCE TOMOGRAPHY (OCT) IMAGING

-Robust automatic tissue characterization approach considering the small size of the arteries in children and infants, and OCT artifacts.
+Robust automatic tissue characterization approach considering the small size of the arteries and OCT artifacts.

 The need of advanced technologies for coronary artery diseases